candide-guevara/candide-guevara.github.io/_posts/lang_programming/0000-00-00-haskell-learning-retrospective.md

 categories: [quick_notes]
 ---

+### Quick notes on important points

 * case conventions : upper for types, type constructors and value construnctors
-* what are functions ? a single expression
+* Functions are simply a handy way to name an expression
 * pattern matching and `:` constructor
   * multi body functions
   * `where` and `let` clauses
   * `@` keyword to reference the **whole match**
 * list comprehensions : map, input, predicate
-* private members by not declaring the data type constructor
-* type polymorphism methods = different constructors or type functions
-* data types algebra : AND -> tuples, OR -> variant types
-* type and typeclasses ( `->`/`=>` operators)
-  * class and instances out of type constructors
-* kinds, type, value, // function signature and type kind
-  * `constraint` kind what is that ? how do typeclasses mix with kinds ?
 * How `do` blocks are syntax sugar for monad chaining
   * how to identify "delayed read on closed handle" and understand when evaluation is done
   * strict `$!` and weak head normal form
   * tail recursion can be used as an iterator, normal recursion no
-  * example express `do t <- getLine; f <- getLine; let w = words t in return $ map (== f) w` using application monads
-  * use c++ template+command pattern to mimic monads deferred evaluation graph
+  * IO monads deferred evaluation graph can be implemented with the command pattern in standard languages
   * adding `fail` in the middle of `do` block aborts the rest.
 Same for runtime errors (pattern matching), differs from >>=
   * Be careful it is a trap ! `do n <- [1,2]; ch <- ['a','b']; return (n,ch)`
-* Topology of functor, applicative, monad, monoid monad (with constraints and unenforced properties)
-* Mind blow : monad foldM to return all possible sums of array members
+* Mind blown : monad foldM to return all possible sums of array members
-* Mind blow : implementing confluent data structures using zippers (example in python ?)
+* Mind blown : implementing [confluent data structures][1] using zippers

-## Rant
+### Thigs I do not like

 * `do` blocks semantics vary depending on the type (syntax depends on context ?)
 * Printf debugging impractical when using `let` blocks (example of using trace)
 * Appending to a list the [wrong way][0] is quadratic
 * Error message inconsistencies

 ```hs
 data A = A deriving Show
 data B = B deriving Show